Global dimming is the gradual reduction in the amount of global direct irradiance at the surface of the earth.

 According to Gerry Stanhill, although global dimming effects varied from place to place, overall, the decline amounted to between 1% and 2% globally per decade between the 1950s and the 1990s.

 Global dimming is believed to be caused by the increase in particulates like sulfate aerosols in the atmosphere, all of which are attributed to human actions.

 Global dimming, surprisingly, has an opposite effect to global warming as it produces cooling effects, so in essence, global dimming is beneficial to the environment, although it brings about elements of literal darkness on earth.
 The effects of global dimming vary by location, with some areas being badly affected than others.

 For instance, the northern hemisphere saw much more significant declines with reductions of between 4% and 8% between 1961 and 1990.
 Since then, Europe and North America have seen partial recovery, or global brightening, with China and India seeing further, although regionally mixed declines.

 The critical issue of Global Dimming was first raised through a documentary called Horizon by BBC on 15 January 2005.

-- These particle matters enter the atmosphere and directly absorb solar energy and reflect radiation back into the space, before it reaches the planet’s surface.
+Once they enter the atmosphere, they directly absorb solar energy and reflect back into the space radiation from the sun, before it reaches the surface of the earth.

 Effects of Global Dimming